arcus/education_modules/git_history_of_project/git_history_of_project.md

 language: en
 narrator: UK English Female
 title: Exploring the History of your Git Repository
-comment:  This module will teach you how to look at past versions of your work on Git, compare versions, and return to former versions.
+comment:  This module will teach you how to look at past versions of your work on Git and compare your project with previous versions.
 long_description: You know that version control is important.
 You know how to save your work to your Git repository.
 Now you are ready to look at and compare different versions of your work.
 In this module you will you will learn how to navigate through the commits you have made to Git.
-You will also learn how to compare current code with past code, and, if necessary, revert to an earlier version of your work.
+You will also learn how to compare current code with past code.

-estimated_time: 50 minutes
+estimated_time: 30 minutes

 @learning_objectives
 After completion of this module, learners will be able to: